Both Sides: Development

 Both Sides was made by Collins entirely on his own, without usual collaborators producer Hugh Padgham, guitarist Daryl Stuermer, bassist Leland Sklar and the Phenix Horns.
 After recording demos at home, the album was finished in six weeks at the Farm with the help of producer/engineer Paul Gomersall.
-For the first and only time in his career, Collins played all the instruments himself, as well as taking care of the primary production duties.
+It is mistakenly thought that Phil physically played all the instruments on this album but the guitars were computer generated sounds played through a keyboard.
 As a result, it is seen as his most personal album.
 "In the end I had 17 songs, and kicked out all those that did not fit that mood.
 As far as performance is concerned this has more heart and soul than anything I have done before."

 In addition, Collins wrote sleeve notes explaining the meaning of each song, another first.
 Collins expresses both his feelings and personal problems and addresses political issues over the course of the album.
 He touches on politics and "the daily cloud of terrorism Britain seems to live under" on "We Wait and We Wonder", as well as a maturing disenchantment with the youth culture on "We're Sons of Our Fathers".
 The overall sound of Both Sides marked a return to the dark and melancholy style of his early albums Face Value and Hello, I Must Be Going!, which were largely grounded on the themes of relationship breakdown and loss.
 Mirroring the circumstances in which those albums were conceived, Collins' marriage to Jill Tavelman was also failing around the time that Both Sides was written.
 About the influence of his emotions on his songs, he adds: "I have reached this point.
 Very intimate, very private songs seem to flow easily.
 I suddenly felt I had a lot to say."